Aspen Aerogels (NYSE:ASPN) Updates FY 2019 Earnings Guidance

-Aspen Aerogels (NYSE:ASPN) updated its FY 2019 earnings guidance on Thursday.
+Aspen Aerogels (NYSE:ASPN) issued an update on its FY 2019 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $-0.6–0.53 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.6.
 The company issued revenue guidance of $126-134 million, compared to the consensus revenue estimate of $129.65 million.

-A number of analysts have commented on the stock.
-ValuEngine raised shares of Aspen Aerogels from a hold rating to a buy rating in a research note on Thursday, June 13th.
-HC Wainwright reaffirmed a buy rating and set a $10.00 price objective on shares of Aspen Aerogels in a research note on Friday.

 About Aspen Aerogels